stallman-j/ekonomR/vignettes/basic-cleaning_gcb.md

 Just like for writing, the editing process is an important part of becoming a better coder, but oftentimes when we just want the darn thing to run, we don't manage to get in an editing phase.
 Just like, sometimes, when a deadline is looming, we might submit an essay that was actually the first draft.
 We've all done it.

 There's one key difference, though, between an essay and a coding script.
 Unlike for writing, in coding it's vital to get your code to actually run!
+One important way you get good at getting your code to run is by spending time troubleshooting your code that doesn't run, so you can see how it works and what you tend to flub!

 If you're new to R or coding, prioritze getting your code to work.
 Don't worry about pretty, and don't worry about computational intensivity unless your computer is bogging you down.
 Just get the darn thing to run first.
 Better to have an ugly thing that gets what you want or almost what you want than pretty code that doesn't work.

-Also, while "pretty" is in the eyes of the beholder, in programming, pretty code is code that's quick to run, replicable, and easy to understand for someone with passing familiarity with your coding language but who has no clue what you're trying to achieve with your script.
+While "pretty" is often in the eyes of the beholder, in programming, pretty code is usually code that's quick to run, straightforward to replicate, and easy to understand for someone with passing familiarity with your coding language but who has no clue what you're trying to achieve with your script.

-Gorgeous, stunningly hot code is code that's additionally easy to adapt by someone who may know what you're trying to achieve but doesn't personally care if you achieve it, is at or a ways below your level of familiarity with the coding language, and only wants to modify your code to do something somewhat similar but had no role in writing this particular script themselves.
+Gorgeous code is code that's additionally easy to adapt by someone who may know what you're trying to achieve but doesn't personally care if you achieve it, is at or a ways below your level of familiarity with the coding language, and only wants to modify your code to do something somewhat similar but had no role in writing this particular script themselves.

-Head-turning supermodel code is if you've additionally turned your stuff into functions or written a package out of it, but now we're getting off track.
+Head-turningly hot code is if you've additionally turned your stuff into functions or written a package out of it, but now we're getting off track.

-We'd like to iterate through all three sheets, but there's one little detail that differs across the sheets.
-There are different buffer rows with explanations and documentation that are above the actual data.
+We'd like to eventually iterate through all three sheets, but there's one little detail that differs across the sheets: there are different numbers of buffer rows with explanations and documentation that are above the actual data.

 Rather than abandon the for loop for the sake of this minor inconvenience, we can add in a little `ifelse` statement instead.